PatrickHenson/patrickhenson.github.io/_posts/2018-12-18-job-hunting-advice.md

 * For the few candidates that passed the first glance, I reread their resume looking at what they've worked on and specifically what their personal contribution was.

 * Public online presence.
-You can control what information publicly available and I will look at it.
+You can control what information is publicly available and I will look at it.
 Mostly I focus on their LinkedIn, GitHub (or online portfolio), personal website, and a quick search for their name.
 If your personal social media accounts aren't restricted, I assume you have poor understanding of privacy and security.

 * At this point I typically know if I'm going to recommend interviewing the candidate.
 If they're a strong maybe, I might discuss them with another member of the team.